 You'll interact with tutors and other students on the course in live sessions each week.
 Youll also have dedicated time with your tutor to address questions you may have about your language and learning and youll get feedback about your work.

 This is a full-time course.
-Live online sessions normally take place between 9am and 5pm UTC+1 from Monday to Friday.
+Live online sessions normally take place between 9am and 5pm Coordinated Universal Time (+1) from Monday to Friday.

 |Live session with tutor via video||Live session with tutor via online chat||Live session with tutor via video||Dedicated time with tutor via video||Independent study|